 We live in a world marked by enormous inequality, and we consume the earth's resources to an extent that we are not only causing damage today but we also restrict future generations.
 Poverty can be both a cause and a result of environmental degradation.
 Therefore, the environment and development go hand in hand.
-Our goal is to change the social structures that maintain an unfair distribution and the unfortunate management of economic, social, biological and cultural rights and resources.
+Our goal is to change the social structures that maintain an unfair distribution and the unsustainable management of economic, social, biological and cultural rights and resources.

 Spire was formed when the Development Fund received Operation Day's Work (OD) in 2003.
 A group of involved youth came together with the goal of creating a youth organization focused on the relationship between the environment and development.
 Despite the fact that we are a young organization, we have gained a solid foothold in the Norwegian organizational environment, and we have achieved several political victories.
 Among other things, we got significant political support for our campaign against land grabbing in 2010 - several of our requirements were included in the Report to the Storting (white paper) 14, "Towards a greener development – on a coherent environmental and development policy".
 Our main target group is youth between 18 and 30 years, but we do not want age to be a limitation for engagement.
 If you are engaged and share our political views you are welcome on the team!

 Solidarity: Spire believes that global power factors such as the World Bank, World Trade Organization and the large multinational companies are helping to create an unfair distribution of resources.
 The result is that the gap between the poor and the rich continues to increase.
 Spire wants to counteract this.

 Environment: Spire is not just interested in how we allocate resources; we are also concerned about how they are managed.
 Spire believes that development must occur on the environment's own terms.